damiannolan/rabbitmq-producer-consumer/README.md

 # RabbitMQ Messaging Queue Example

-A basic demonstration of using RabbitMQ as a Producer-Consumer messaging queue.
+A relatively basic demonstration of using RabbitMQ as a Producer-Consumer messaging queue using Java.

 ## Setup